Keyboard shortcuts

 targetsThe static-musl target triples to cross-compile.
 Each becomes app-<triple> in the tarball; in-pod the bootstrap picks the one matching uname.

-default_image(optional) Image for #[container]s with no explicit image.
+default_image(optional) Default image when a #[container] doesn’t set its own image.
 Needs only POSIX sh and uname (distroless works).

 [defaults]